-4.1.2 The removal of paint from previously painted buildings, facades, railings, gates or associated ancillary structures will require planning permission and/or Listed Building consent and will only be permitted where removal of the paint will not result in the risk of damage to the historic fabric of the building, façade or associated structure.
-Applications will be required to be
+5.1.2 The removal of paint from previously painted buildings, facades, railings, gates or associated ancillary structures will require planning permission and/or listed building consent and will only be permitted where removal of the paint will not result in the risk of damage to the historic fabric of the building, façade or associated structure.
+Applications will be required to be supported by a full technical analysis and a sample test of the building's historic fabric.
+No work to the building should be carried out until the Council has approved the trial samples.

-4.2.
+5.2.
 Stonework repairs

-4.2.1 Inappropriate repairs can cause damage to the historic fabric of buildings.
+5.2.1 Inappropriate repairs can cause damage to the historic fabric of buildings.
 Stonework repairs should include the use of masonry and lime pointing that will match the original stone in every aspect including density, porosity, colour, texture and pattern.
 Expert advice from a qualified professional should always be sought prior to undertaking any repair.
 The use of cement pointing and rendering will be harmful to the stonework and should be avoided.
 Repairs to existing cement render will only be considered in exceptional circumstances where it is not possible to remove this without causing damage to the stonework beneath.
-In all cases, evidence will be required including a petrographic analysis, stone condition survey of existing stonework and detailed specification of repairs and materials will be required for Listed Buildings.
+In all cases, evidence will be required including a petrographic analysis, stone condition survey of existing stonework and detailed specification of repairs and materials will be required for listed buildings.